Canon Rebel vs T5i

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Digital Rebel and Canon EOS Rebel T5i and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the Rebel and the T5i have been discontinued, but can regularly be found used on eBay.
+Both the Rebel and the T5i have been discontinued, but can regularly be found used on ebay.
 The Rebel was replaced by the Canon XT, while the T5i was followed by the Canon T6i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the Rebel and T5i can be found, respectively, in the Canon Rebel Manual (free pdf) or the online Canon T5i Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon Rebel and the Canon T5i?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.